Find out what are the top things to do and to see in Hanoi, the capital of Vietnam.

 Is Vietnam a safe country?

 Unlike other Asian countries such as China, Taiwan, and Japan, Vietnam has a major problem with scams.
 When you take a taxi be sure to know in advance how much you’ll spend (ask your hotel) and be sure that the driver uses the meter.
-Not that these problems are unique to Vietnam, but in Vietnam the situation is way worse than other nearby countries.
+Not that these problems are unique to Vietnam, but in Vietnam, the situation is way worse than in other nearby countries.

 Other useful info about Vietnam